Are you considering granite cookware to replace or compliment your existing sets? If you are, it’s best to be well-informed before you buy a set.

 We are extremely pleased with this graniteware set and, so far, do not have any complaints.
 The two critical reviews on Amazon are from defective items, and you have the full lifetime warranty for that.

-For about $250, this is a very good deal for a granite cookware set that will last you for years with proper care.
+Overall, this is a very good deal for a granite cookware set that will last you for years with proper care.

 If you’re wondering how the Thermopoint function works, check out this video: